 A study of architectural drawing and design, including: architectural terminology and symbology and details or architectural working drawings for both commercial and residential structures.
+Class 2 Lab 4

-AMD-1106 Building Codes & Designing for Efficienc 3.00 Credits
+AMD-1106 Building Codes and Designing

 Building codes and how the application of building codes and variances affect the design of buildings and architectural projects and the awareness of the effect of a efficient design.